suketsonwale/dart-questions/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-Feel free to reach out with any questions or feedback.
+Feel free to reach out with any questions, feedback, or suggestions.